 From Yabuhara the 3.9-mile (6.2-km) trail climbs Torii Pass, one of the most challenging parts of the Nakasendo.
 You’ll gain 1,128 feet (344 meters) in elevation before descending another 885 feet (270 meters) toward Narai during an approximate 3.5-hour hike.

 Once known as ‘Narai of 1,000 inns,’ it was the most prosperous of the post towns along the Nakasendo Trail.
-Here, many weary travelers have rested before tackling the steep Torii Pass.
+Here, past travelers prepared for or recovered from tackling the steep Torii Pass.
 In contrast with Yabuhara, residents of Narai chose to renovate their historic houses.

 Explore this evocative village before boarding the train for your return to Kyoto (or Tokyo).
 It’s a 3.5-hour ride to Shinjuku station in Tokyo and a 4-hour journey back to Kyoto.